MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

   - MET150
 appliesto:
   - Microsoft Teams
-ms.custom: CI166247,CSSTroubleshoot
+ms.custom:
+  - CI173631
+  - CSSTroubleshoot
-ms.reviewer: rishire
+ms.reviewer: teddygyabaah
 ---

 # SIP response code 403

-This article lists combinations of Microsoft and SIP response codes, the corresponding error messages, and actions that you can take.
+This article lists combinations of SIP 403 and Microsoft response codes, the corresponding error messages, and actions that you can take.

 ## 10199 403 Call rejected as private calling is disabled for the callee